Nautilus: Tentacles

+The tentacle is composed of two distinct structures: the first structure, a fleshy sheath that contains the second structure: an extendable cirrus (plural: cirri).
+The sheaths of the digital tentacles are fused at their base into a single mass referred to as the cephalic sheath.
+The digital cirri can be fully withdrawn into the sheath and are highly flexible, capable of extending just over double their fully retracted length and show a high degree of allowable bendability and torsion.
+Despite not having suckers, the digital tentacles show strong adhesive capabilities.
+Adhesion is achieved through the secretion of a neutral (rather than acidic) mucopolysaccharide from secretory cells in the ridges of the digital cirri.
+Release is triggered through contraction of the tentacle musculature rather than the secretion of a chemical solvent, similar to the adhesion/release system in Euprymna, though it is unclear whether these adhesives are homologous.
+The ocular tentacles show no adhesive capability but operate as sensory organs.
+Both the ocular tentacles and the eight lateral digital tentacles show chemoreceptive abilities; the preocular tentacles detect distant odor and the lateral digital tentacles detect nearby odor.

 Digestive system

 The radula is wide and distinctively has nine teeth.

-The mouth consists of a parrot-like beak made up of two interlocking jaws capable of ripping the animal's food— mostly crustaceans— from the rocks to which they are attached.
+The mouth consists of a parrot-like beak made up of two interlocking jaws capable of ripping the animal's food — mostly crustaceans — from the rocks to which they are attached.
 Males can be superficially differentiated from females by examining the arrangement of tentacles around the buccal cone: males have a spadix organ (shaped like a spike or shovel) located on the left side of the cone making the cone look irregular, whereas the buccal cone of the female is bilaterally symmetrical.

 The crop is the largest portion of the digestive tract, and is highly extensible.
 From the crop, food passes to the small muscular stomach for crushing, and then goes past a digestive caecum before entering the relatively brief intestine.

 Circulatory system

 Like all cephalopods, the blood of the nautilus contains hemocyanin, which is blue in its oxygenated state.
 There are two pairs of gills which are the only remnants of the ancestral metamerism to be visible in extant cephalopods.
 Oxygenated blood arrives at the heart through four ventricles and flows out to the animal's organs through distinct aortas but returns through veins which are too small and varied to be specifically described.
 The one exception to this is the vena cava, a single large vein running along the underside of the crop into which nearly all other vessels containing deoxygenated blood empty.
 All blood passes through one of the four sets of filtering organs (composed of one pericardial appendage and two renal appendages) upon leaving the vena cava and before arriving at the gills for re-oxygenation.
 Blood waste is emptied through a series of corresponding pores into the pallial cavity.